NHSDigital/dtos-manage-breast-screening/docs/infrastructure/create-environment.md

 - Create the configuration files in `infrastructure/environments/[environment]`
 - Add the `[environment]:` target in `scripts/terraform/terraform.mk`
 - Add [environment] to the list of environments in `deploy-stage` step of `cicd-2-main-branch.yaml`.
-For the review enviornment, there is a single item in `cicd-1-pull-request.yaml`.
+For the review environment, there is a single item in `cicd-1-pull-request.yaml`.
+- Set the `fetch_secrets_from_app_key_vault` terraform variable to `false`.
+This is to let terraform create the key vault and prevent reading before it is ready.

 ## Entra ID